antti-hartikka/regex-machine/documentation/manual.md

 The final input is `max time for one match in milliseconds:`.
 The performance test loop breaks if there is a matching, that has taken more time than this value.

+The tests do not give any progress indications what so ever, but after the tests the line chart is opened into a new window.

 ## Available grammar

 * `(abc)` for grouping.